-BECTU is the UK's media and entertainment trade union; sectors covered include broadcasting, film, independent production, theatre and the arts, leisure and digital media.
+BECTU is the UK's media and entertainment trade union; sectors covered include broadcasting, cinema, film, digital media, independent production, leisure, theatre and the arts.

 Conference delegates in Bournemouth 2010.
 Pic: Mark Dimmock

 BECTU provides a wide range of services to its circa 25,000 members, including:

 - Negotiating pay, conditions and contracts with employers